-The comprehensive development and management of energy resources is dependent upon the sustained stewardship of air, land and water.
-For example, reclamation and restoration of coal production areas is very sophisticated and is one of the success stories of modern energy production.
-Oil, gas, wind, solar, uranium and other energy asset production also require careful consideration of environmental impacts on the complex interactions between flora, fauna, and the physical environment.
-The energy-land-water interconnection is not only important in traditional energy development and management, it is absolutely vital in new 21st century processes.
-Effective and environmentally sound application of emerging technologies such as hydraulic fracturing, CO2 storage, carbon conversion technologies, and in wind and solar farm placement and operations begin with consideration of land and water resources.
+The development and management of energy resources is dependent upon the sustained stewardship of air, land and water.
+For example, reclamation and restoration of coal production areas is very sophisticated and is one of the success stories of modern energy production, Oil, gas, wind, solar, uranium and other energy asset production also require careful consideration of environmental impacts on the complex interactions between flora, fauna, and the physical environment.
+Effective and environmentally sound application of emerging energy technologies such as CO2 storage and in wind and solar farm placement begin with consideration of air, land and water resources.